 Lottery players are a distinctive group that stuns other people who are not into a lottery.
 However, a rather more interesting group of people is the lottery players who actually win the lottery.
 There’s a saying, give the person some power and you’ll see how stupid it can be.
 Then again, there are lottery players which I admire.
 The smartest lottery winners are surprisingly successful in their own way.
-Some did what they always wanted, made their dreams come true, others put me in awe because of how they managed to win the lottery.
+Some did what they always wanted, made their dreams come true, and others put me in awe because of how they managed to win the lottery.
 Regardless of how they’ve proven to be smart, they deserve to be put in the hall of fame, to have their names carved in history.

 The Uncrowned King of Lottery – Richard Lustig

 There’s no lottery that doesn’t know about Richard Lustig.
 He is the undisputed legendary king of the lottery who has won it 7 times.
 He won millions of dollars in lottery prizes.
 As Richard likes to brag, he found out the secret of how to win the lottery.
 Mr. Lustig says he cracked the code.
-So why he’s considered as one of the smartest lottery winners?
+So why he’s considered one of the smartest lottery winners?
 Richard Lustig used his fame to get even richer.
 As some say, he used the prize money to buy more lottery tickets to win again.
-After a couple of consecutive wins, he became famous, started selling books.
+After a couple of consecutive wins, he became famous and started selling books.
 He’s rich, way richer than he was a few years ago.

 Jason Fry – Started a Battery Production Business